samzx1125/Tap-Titans-2-Progress-Bot/README.md

    - important to change default launcher to prevent emulator memory issues and background ad app downloads

 ## Copying and transfering codes into Memu
+1. On your computer
  - Copy codes and save as .txt files
- - Set a copy into any of the Memu shareable folders
+ - Set a copy into any of the Memu-PC shared folders

+2. On Memu
- - Using Memu file manager, locate .txt files and copy them into 0/HiroMacro/Documents
+ - Using Memu file manager, locate .txt files from the shared folder and copy them into 0/HiroMacro/Documents

 ## HiroMacro Settings
  - HiroMacro Settings -> Color Access Method -> ScreenCapture